eturino/apollo-link-scalars/README.md

 - **`removeTypenameFromInputs`** (`Boolean`, default `false`): when enabled, it will remove from the inputs the `__typename` if it is found.
 This could be useful if we are using data received from a query as an input on another query.
 - **`validateEnums`** (`Boolean`, default `false`): when enabled, it will validate the enums on parsing, throwing an error if it sees a value that is not one of the enum values.
+- **`nullFunction`** (`NullFunction`, default `null`): by passing a set of transforms on how to box and unbox null types, you can automatically construct e.g. Maybe monads from the null types.
+See below for an example.

 ```typescript
 withScalars({